Energy Efficient Hot Water for your Space

 These systems are certainly not for everyone and are only able to perform in warm climates as they need heat to produce more heat.
 For optimum performance, a heat pump must be installed where the surrounding temperature remains between 40˚-90˚F all year round.
 There should also be a minimum of 28.3 cubic metres of air space directly surrounding the unit.

 You should never install a heat pump in a cold space; otherwise, it will simply be unable to perform its duty.
 The hottest part of a building (i.e. a furnace room) is the best location.
+If you’re looking for a way to create energy efficient hot water than a heat pump system is perfect for you.

 The cost depends and the size and features of the system you require.
 The higher your demand for hot water, the larger the system will need to be.
 Almost all heat pump water heating units will have an initial outlay that is much greater that a conventional water heater; however, this cost can be offset by much lower operating costs which, with a GMC Thermal Unit, can save up to 75 per cent in electricity!